yasutakatou/metricli/README.md

 Detects items that spike or exceed the average value.
 Threshold crossings will be reported with a set action.
 In other words, this tool will be useful for SRE-like metric monitoring for teams that can't use SaaS monitoring tools and are operating and monitoring legacy systems!
+When you come back with your coffee brewed, you're ready to do a metrics assessment with your team at the morning meeting.

 --